 Who are the E-Commerce Consumers in Brazil?

 Throughout 2017, more than 55 million Brazilians purchased online at least once.
 The number represents a growth of 15% compared to the previous year.
 Overall, women still purchase online more than men in Brazil.
 They were responsible for 50.4% of all e-commerce transactions in the country, down from 51.6% in 2016.
-This indicates that women have carried our 1.4 million purchases then men.
+This indicates that women have carried our 1.4 million purchases than men.

 Unlike e-commerce markets in Europe, where the age group that purchases online is more frequently that of people between 19-29 years of age, Brazil has an older age average: 42.2 years old.
 The majority of the e-commerce consumers in the country are aged 35 and above (37% aged 35-49 and 30% over age 49).
 This can be justified by the financial difficulties faced by younger individuals in Brazil, who are often denied a credit card – the main means of payment for Brazilian e-commerce – and the huge unbanked population.

-Over 63% of the e-commerce consumers in Brazil live in the southeastern area (São Paulo, Rio de Janeiro, Minas Gerais and Espírito Santo).
-Next are the states from the southern region: Rio Grande do Sul, Santa Catarina and Paraná with 16%.
+Over 63% of the e-commerce consumers in Brazil live in the southeastern area (São Paulo, Rio de Janeiro, Minas Gerais, and Espírito Santo).
+Next, are the states from the southern region: Rio Grande do Sul, Santa Catarina and Paraná with 16%.

-Brazil also has an enormous middle class, which represents nearly 70% of the e-commerce consumers.
+Brazil also has an enormous middle class, which represents nearly 70% of e-commerce consumers.
 Another highlight is the engagement of the consumers from the lower social-economic class E, who represent 15% of all digital buyers in the country.

 What do They Buy and How do They Pay?